HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

 });
 ```

-Here, we've pulled the navigation out into a `beforeEach` function which is run before every `it` block.
-We've also stored the ElementFinders for the first and second input in nice variables that can be reused.
+Here, pulled the navigation out into a `beforeEach` function which is run before every `it` block.
+Also stored the ElementFinders for the first and second input in nice variables that can be reused.
 Fill out the second test using those variables, and run the tests again to ensure they pass.

 Step 3 - changing the configuration
 -----------------------------------

-Now that we've written some basic tests, let's take a look at the configuration file.
-The configuration file lets you change things like which browsers are used and how to connect to the Selenium Server.
+Now that write some basic tests, let's take a look at the configuration file.
+The configuration file allows to change things like which browsers are used and how to connect to the Selenium Server.
 Let's change the browser.
 Change conf.js to the following:

 ```js
 // conf.js